WDI-SEA/interview-questions/readme.md

 You put the JS at the end of the body so that the scripts are the last thing loaded on the page.
 This way the scripts can properly interact with elements on the page.

+If JavaScript is executed before the DOM is loaded, then certain things like attaching clickhandlers will not work properly.

+The async and defer attributes can also be applied to a script tag to prevent the page blocking while it loads the scripts.
+The script will defer execution until the page is loaded.

 ## CSS Questions

 * What is the difference between classes and IDs in CSS?
-Id's only apply to one particular element.
+Id's only apply to one particular element and are unique.
 Classes can be applied to many elements. #ID .Class

 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
 Normalize sets defaults like font.
-Resetting CSS literally resets all styling.
+Resetting CSS resets all styling.

 * Describe Floats and how they work.
 Floats affect the layers of elements on a page.
+It allows us to pull left and right.

 * Describe z-index and how stacking context is formed.
+Z-index defines how elements are "stacked" on the page.
+An elements with a higher z-index will appear on top of an element with a lower z-index;

 * Have you ever used a grid system, and if so, what do you prefer?